enso-org/enso/CONTRIBUTING.md

 - Participate in the [RFC Process](https://github.com/luna/luna-rfcs).

 ## Helpful Documentation and Links
-For people new to Luna, and just starting to contribute, or even for more seasoned developers, some useful places to look for information are:
+For people new to Enso, and just starting to contribute, or even for more seasoned developers, some useful places to look for information are:

 - [The Enso Book](https://luna-lang.gitbooks.io/docs/)